janbrrr/dndj/README.md

 Now you can visit `127.0.0.1:8080` in your browser and start playing around with it.

-Credits to [Tabletop Audio](https://tabletopaudio.com/) for the music/ambience in the example.
+Credits to [Tabletop Audio](https://tabletopaudio.com/) for some of the music/ambience in the example.
 The audio is licensed under
 [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).